House of Annetta in collaboration with the New School of the Anthropocene

 You do not need to have any particular educational background or professional experience to join the Diploma.
 All over 18 are welcome to apply — both those who have been a part of House of Annetta over the years and those who are new to it.
 Mums, tradespeople, students, researchers, union organisers, unwaged people are all welcome.

-New School Of The Anthropocene has a cohort spanning 18-80 years of age across all seven continents.
+New School of The Anthropocene has a cohort spanning 18-80 years of age across all seven continents.
 We have developed the format for this diploma learning from NSOTA’s tiered payment scheme, and aim to foster a similarly intergenerational context for dialogue.

 We are offering two ways of accessing the Diplomas —in-person, and later online via a digital resource library with occasional structured facilitation — to enable broader participation than the physical capacity, accessibility or location of the house allows.
 One of our priorities for the future development of House of Annetta is to ensure it is fully accessible.
 For more information, please check our accessibility document here.